Skip to Content

 34. Skye Terrier

-Highlights: Devoted, Happy, Good-tempered
+Highlights: Loyal, Happy, Good-tempered

 Skye Terriers need extra attention and care when it comes to obedience training.
 They can have their own minds and thoughts, which often leads to difficulty in training.
 That said, mutual respect between the handler and dog is a must.